StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 2. [Restart the StackState Agent](/setup/agent/about-stackstate-agent.md#run-stackstate-agent-v2) to apply the configuration changes.
 3. Once the Agent has restarted, wait for data to be collected from AWS and sent to StackState.

 ### Use an HTTP proxy

 StackState Agent V2 must have access to the internet to call the AWS APIs.
 If the Agent cannot be given direct internet access, an HTTP proxy can be used to proxy the API calls.

+When an AWS StackPack instance is installed, the StackPack will test the provided credentials to AWS and fetch the alias of the AWS account.
+Also, the CloudWatch datasource will fetch CloudWatch metrics when a component is viewed.
+The same environment variables can be set for the main StackState instance to force all AWS traffic through an HTTP proxy.

-To do so, [check this AWS doc (docs.aws.amazon.com)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-proxy.html) and set the required environment variable on the machine running the Agent.
+To do so, [check this AWS doc (docs.aws.amazon.com)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-proxy.html) and set the required environment variable on the machine or container running the Agent and StackState instance.

 ### Status